stacks-network/stacks-core/CONTRIBUTING.md

 ## Documentation

 * Each file must have a **copyright statement**.
-* Any new non-test modules should have **module-level documentation** explaining what the module does, and how it fits into the blockchain as a whole.
+* Any new non-test modules should have **module-level documentation** explaining what the module does, and how it fits into the blockchain as a whole ([example](https://github.com/stacks-network/stacks-blockchain/blob/4852d6439b473e24705f14b8af637aded33cb422/testnet/stacks-node/src/neon_node.rs#L17)).
 * Any new files must have some **top-of-file documentation** that describes what the contained code does, and how it fits into the overall module.

 Within the source files, the following **code documentation** standards are expected: